pachyderm/pachyderm/doc/deployment/connect-to-cluster.md

 To enable port-forwarding, complete the following steps:

-1. Open a new terminal window
+1. Open a new terminal window.
 1. Run:

    ```bash